huggingface/blog/agents-js.md

 ### Usage warning

-Currently using this library will mean evaluating arbitrary code in the browser.
+Currently using this library will mean evaluating arbitrary code in the browser (or in Node).
 This is a security risk and should not be done in an untrusted environment.
 We recommend that you use `generateCode` and `evaluateCode` instead of `run` in order to check what code you are running.

 ## Custom LLMs 💬